MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customer-service-hub-user-guide-knowledge-article.md

 Knowledge articles can address any number of issues your customers encounter while using your organization's product or services.
 Types of knowledge articles can include solutions to common issues, product or feature documentation, answers to frequently asked questions (FAQ), product briefs, and more.

 > [!IMPORTANT]
 > Knowledge management is available out of the box through the Customer Service Hub app module, and it works with other customer service apps as well.
-Articles that are created in the Customer Service Hub will be available in the Dynamics 365 Customer Service app as read-only records.
+Articles that are created in the Customer Service Hub are available in the Dynamics 365 Customer Service app as read-only records.

 > [!NOTE]
 > The entities `KBArticle`, `KBArticleTemplate` and `KBArticleComment` are now deprecated.
 This means we don't expect you to use these entities anymore.
 You must use the newer `KnowledgeArticle` entity for knowledge management in Dynamics 365 Customer Service.
 More information: [Work with knowledge articles](../administer/work-knowledge-articles.md)